-This makes their immune system stronger, and thus they are slightly healthier than many other breeds.
+This makes their immune system more robust, and thus they are slightly healthier than many other breeds.

 This is why many people compliment the meat that this breed provides.

-1. This is where it gets a bit tricky.
-The Rhode Island Red Chickens are a very proud breed of chickens, so they sometimes get moody.
+This is where it gets a bit tricky.
+The Rhode Island Red Chickens are a proud breed of chickens, so they sometimes get moody.

 They want your attention, and it is like they know that they are special.